Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Don’t Over-Indulge in Alcohol

-I’ve been traveling solo for years and during my time on the road, the biggest safety tip I’ve picked up is making sure you don’t drink too much.
+I’ve been traveling solo for years, and during my time on the road, the biggest safety tip I’ve picked up is making sure you don’t drink too much.
 It’s just a fact that when you get drunk, you get a little stupid.
-You become more willing to take risks and you could end up putting yourself in dangerous situations whether you intend to or not.
+You become more risk-prone, which can lead to dangerous situations.

 - Make sure to have a good base of food before you drink.
 Drinking on an empty stomach never ends well.